oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/04_DPCPP_Sub_Groups/Readme.md

 | Software                          | Intel&reg; oneAPI DPC++ Compiler, Jupyter Notebooks, Intel Devcloud

 ## Purpose
-The hands-on exercises in this notebook demonstrate the enhanced features that DPC++ brings to sub-groups.
+The hands-on exercises in this notebook demonstrate the enhanced features that SYCL brings to sub-groups.
 The code samples demonstrate how to implement a query for sub-group info, sub-group collectives, and sub-group shuffle operations.

 ## License
 Code samples are licensed under the MIT license.
 See [License.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt) for details.